cgroza/GraffiTE/README.md

 These parameters can be used to bypass different steps of the pipeline.

 - `--vcf`: a *sequence resolved* VCF containing both REF and ALT variants sequences.
-This option will bypass the SV discovery and will proceed to annotate and filter the input VCF for repeats and TSD, as well as genoyping (unless `--genotype false` is set)
+This option will bypass the SV discovery and will proceed to annotate and filter the input VCF for repeats and TSD, as well as genoyping (unless `--genotype false` is set).
+For those who wish to start directly from a graph genome in [GFA format](https://gfa-spec.github.io/GFA-spec/GFA1.html), we currently recommend to convert the graph to VCF using [`vg deconstruct`](https://github.com/vgteam/vg?tab=readme-ov-file#calling-variants-from-paths-in-the-graph).
 - `--RM_vcf`+`--RM_dir`: bypasses SV discovery and filtering (RepeatMasker) and starts at the TSD search process. `--RM_vcf` can be found in the outputs: `2_Repeat_Filtering/genotypes_repmasked_filtered.vcf` and `--RM_dir` in `2_Repeat_Filtering/repeatmasker_dir`
 - `--graffite_vcf`: Use this if you already have a VCF file that was produced by GraffiTE (see output: `3_TSD_Search/pangenome.vcf`), or from a difference source and would like to use the graph genotyping step.
 The file must be a [fully-phased](https://github.com/eblerjana/pangenie#input-variants) VCF.
 Note that TE annotation won't be performed on this file (see `--vcf` instead), and only genotyping will be performed.